Can't make it to the museum but want to take a trip back in time?

 Visit our YouTube channel to see our collection of crafty videos or click on the individual craft links below.

-July 18 - Learn about thaumatropes, a popular Victorian craft.
-This video will teach you more about thaumatropes and how to make them.
+July 18 - Thaumatropes were a popular Victorian craft.
+Learn more about thaumatropes and how to make them.

 July 25 - Paper Weaving is a fun and historic craft.
-Learn more about paper weaving in this video.
+Learn how to do paper weaving.

-August 1 - Folded picture frames - The simple folding techniques used to make a decorative picture frame are shown in this video.
+August 1 - Folded picture frames - Use simple folding techniques to make a decorative picture frame.

 Download the following activity pages (pdf format) so you can do some nineteenth century learning at home!